 In my second year at this elementary school I was awarded a grant, Project PATH, through our professional development department.
-This grant covered the cost for me to complete an intensified Alternative Certification Program (ACP) in exchange for teaching exception students at a high needs school in the district for three years.
+This grant covered the cost for me to complete an intensified Alternative Certification Program (ACP) in exchange for teaching exceptional students at a high needs school in the district for three years.
 This led to me changing school sites and actually becoming the full time varying exceptionalities teachers for grades kindergarten through 3rd at the very elementary school I attended as a child.

 The first year in Project path was incredibly intense.
 Not only was I working full-time as a teacher serving and managing 36 students I was also attending classes nearly every Saturday while still participating in other professional development opportunities.
 At the completion of this first year I shared with my principal my desire to focus on our youngest students, our pre-kindergarteners.
 The very next school year I was assigned a specialized unit for three to five year olds with varying exceptionalities.
 The students who are in these classes have needs that vary greatly.
 While many of my students just had developmental delay several had other exceptionalities as well, such as autism, Oppositional Defiant Disorder, or chromosomal anomalies.

 I spent two years in this specialized classroom and loved it.
 Having students with such varied needs challenged me to discover numerous different strategies to differentiate and scaffold my instruction so that all students are able to access the content and learn.
 It was amazing watching students come in with no functional language and after a year in my class be the most talkative child in the group.